edX Online

 OpenVAS is a vulnerability scanning and assessment software used on computer systems and networks.
 It allows cybersecurity professionals to scan various types of systems, including Linux, Windows, and Unix.
 The scanner has a user-friendly interface and is customizable to suit individual developer and analyst needs.
 To find security threats, OpenVAS uses a database of known vulnerabilities and checks for their presence in the target system.
 The scan results are delivered in an easy-to-understand format that provides remediation advice to help users address the detected vulnerabilities.1

-Browse online OpenVAS Courses
+Browse online OpenVAS Certificates

 Find new interests and advance your career opportunities